 I'm naturally blonde and have the super-light eyebrows to match.
 When I discovered brow tinting and shaping, it's only slightly hyperbolic to say it changed my life.
-But at my routine brow appointment the other week, my technician casually mentioned that my brows were starting to thin out, probably due to stress.
+But at my routine brow appointment the other week, my technician casually mentioned that my brows were starting to thin out,.
 (Record scratch.)

 "Olive oil is a fantastic oil for repairing and nourishing hair—that's why you'll find olive oil in many hair treatments, shampoos, and products," Elizabeth says.
 "Olive oil is just as beneficial for our eyebrows as it is for our hair.
 It contains fatty acids as well as vitamins E and K, which all work to soften, moisturize, repair, and protect our hair and hair follicles."

 There's more to it than that, though.
 "There are also studies that show that olive oil may inhibit a hormone which causes hair loss.
 Thus, daily use of olive oil on the eyebrows may prevent thinning of the eyebrows over time," she explains.

 "The most important thing people forget is how to enable the oil to be delivered," Shays says.
 "Your brows, like your scalp, need to be exfoliated.
 Dry brush brows every night as part of your bedtime routine."

 She recommends using a spoolie on your brows in a quick upward motion to exfoliate the area—when your brows are full of dry skin and clogged follicles, it might slow down hair growth.
 "Once cleared of dry skin, wash your face as usual and mix in a gentle enzyme peel two to three times a week to really help clear pores," she says.